NeowayLabs/testd/README.md

 # testd

-It is a library that makes easier to write integration tests that depends on runnings daemons/services.
+It is a library that makes easier to write blackbox tests on daemons/services.

 If you are thinking about unit tests, this library will not help you with that.
-They are a good idea on a lot of cases, and it is not on scope of this document to argue about when it is better to write integration tests, instead of unit tests.
+They are a good idea on a lot of cases, and it is not on scope of this document to argue about when it is better to write integration/blackbox tests, instead of unit tests.

 When you found yourself needing to write integration tests, then you will need some stuff: